 The trap is easy, but the hurt is hard.
 And it’s not much easier to walk alone.

 The truth is, being known comes and goes.

-They quit making my favorite tea bag, and my namesake drink suddenly didn’t exist.
+Like that namesake drink.
+Suddenly it didn’t exist.
+They quit making my favorite tea bag.
 People came, people went.
 Eventually I was just another customer standing in line trying to choose my drink before I frustrated the people behind me.